 Ray: I had a diving accident back in 1993 and sustained a cervical injury that left me a level C5-6 quadriplegic.
 I did my rehab at Long Beach Memorial and Rancho Los Amigos Rehabilitation Hospital.
 After a few years of depression and anger, I finally began moving forward and started integrating into the community by attending support groups.
 I eventually landed my first job for a medical supply company which led to driving again and getting married.

-I decided to give back to the community by volunteering at Rancho Los Amigos & Ralph’s Rider’s Foundation as a peer mentor.
-I do one-on-one mentoring with in-patients who are newly injured and am also part of the patient advisory council.
+I decided to give back to the community by volunteering as a peer mentor through KnowBarriers at Rancho Los Amigos and also with the Ralph’s Riders Foundation.
+I do one-on-one mentoring with patients who are newly injured and am also part of the Rancho Los Amigos patient advisory council.
 We’re advocates for the patients and try to help them in any way we can to find solutions for the issues they’re having.
 We want to make their experience as good as possible while they’re at the hospital.
 I then connect them with Ralph’s Riders Foundation resources and activities.

 I’ve also sat on a couple of ADA boards for the Los Angeles County Commission on Disabilities.
 In 2008, I founded Pushrim as a social networking site for people with spinal cord injury and mobility impairments.
 In 2014, we converted it into a nonprofit so it could be self-sustaining.

 Carlos: I’m a C2 to a T1 tetraplegic.
-Like Ray, I’m a Ralph’s Rider’s peer mentor at Rancho Los Amigos and co-chair the patient advisory council as well.
+Like Ray, I’m a peer mentor through KnowBarriers at Rancho Los Amigos and co-chair the patient advisory council.
 I am also one of the artists at the hospital.
 Outside of Rancho, I’m the president of the Los Angeles County Commission on Disabilities.
 I’m also the president of Pushrim Foundation and Ralph’s Riders.
 I sit on a few other boards and am the vice president of SCILC board of directors.

 It sounds like you two do a lot together!
 How long have you known each other?